artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 #### Teacher forcing
 Teacher forcing is a concept used in training a neural machine translation (NMT) model to improve speed of training and accuracy.

-Seq2seq models generate translation by feeding the output of a decoder step as input of the next decoder step.<br>
+Seq2seq models generate translations by feeding the output of a decoder step as input of the next decoder step.<br>
 Intuitively, you would calculate the loss by comparing the decoder output sequence with the target sequence.
 Calculate the cross entropy loss for each step and sum those for the total loss.<br>
-However this does not work well in practice because in early training the model makes a lot of wrong predictions and those wrong predictions are used as input of next decoding steps, thus not giving a chance for the next predictions to be right, creating excessively large losses for steps later in the sequence.<br>
+However, this does not work well in practice because in early training the model makes a lot of wrong predictions and those wrong predictions are used as input of next decoding steps, thus not giving a chance for the next predictions to be right, creating excessively large losses for steps later in the sequence.<br>
 The solution is to use the target sequence words as inputs of the decoding steps.
 Giving them the correct inputs allows them to have a chance in producing correct predictions.
 This speeds up training by a lot and is what we call 'teacher forcing'.

 There are some variations of this.
 For example, later in training when predictions start to have more accuracy, decoder outputs can be used again instead of target words.
 This is known as 'curriculum learning'.